Quantum transport in an ambipolar InSb nanowire quantum dot device

 We can determine the addition energy of the quantum dot, denoted as $E_{\rm add}$, by analyzing the spacing between conductance peaks.
 Figs.~\ref{Fig2}(c)-(d) summarize the extracted $E_{\rm add}$ values as a function of the carrier filling number.
 Notably, in the $n$-type regime, the addition energy exhibits a distinct alternating pattern of large and small values.
 This alternating behavior is characteristic of a quantum dot with two-fold degenerate quantized levels, such as orbital levels with spin degeneracy.

 For odd filling numbers, the corresponding $E_{\rm add}$ is primarily determined by the electron charging energy, denoted as $E_c^n$ (where the superscript n indicates the electron-transport regime).
 Conversely, for even-occupation quantum dots, the $E_{\rm add}$ comprises both the $E_c^n$ term and the quantum energy difference between adjacent orbital levels, $\Delta\epsilon$.
-Based on this analysis, we can extract the $E_c^n$ term to be in the range of 4.5$\sim$8 meV and the $\Delta\epsilon$ to be 0.7$\sim$5.8 meV.
+Based on this analysis, we can extract the $E_c^n$ term to be in the range of 2.3$\sim$6 meV and the $\Delta\epsilon$ to be 1.2$\sim$6.1 meV.

 In contrast, the hole-transport regime does not exhibit any visible even-odd alternation, indicating that $E_{\rm add}$ is predominantly influenced by the hole charging energy, $E_c^h$, in this regime.
+We can extract $E_c^h\approx 4.2\sim4.7$meV from Fig.~\ref{Fig2}(d).
 Since the effective mass of InSb heavy holes in the valence band is significantly larger than that of conductance electrons and light holes, it suggests that the quantum dot is predominantly populated by heavy holes due to the small energy quantization~\cite{Vurgaftman2001}.

 We now focus on the electron transport regime.
 As illustrated in Figure~\ref{Fig3}(a), the charge stability diagram, depicting the dependence of differential conductance $dI_{\rm sd}/dV_{\rm sd}$ on $V_{\rm sd}$ and $V_{\rm bg}$, reveals a distinct pattern characterized by diamond-shaped structures.
 According to the ratio of the expansions in $V_{\rm sd}$ and $V_{\rm bg}$ within each individual Coulomb diamond, we estimate the lever arm of the back gate to be approximately $\alpha_{e} \sim 0.1$.
 Furthermore, in the low $V_{\rm bg}$ region, there are prominent negative differential conductance strips (highlighted in blue), which will be addressed later.